Pleochism/pylor/DOCS.md

 There are two special values that can be used in permission strings:

--

-    `patterns`: these are values that let you omit a single permission value and allow any value to occur in that specific position.
+-   `patterns`: these are values that let you omit a single permission value and allow any value to occur in that specific position.
 They are represented with underscores.
 This is useful in situations where you might expect a variety of values (such as multiple verbs).
 Patterns do not cascade, they only match a single value at the specified level.
 Examples:

-    :   -   `foo.bar._` =&gt; matches any of
-            `[foo.bar.moo, foo.bar.blah]` but not `foo.bar.moo.woo`
+    >   `foo.bar._` => matches any of `[foo.bar.moo, foo.bar.blah]` but not `foo.bar.moo.woo`
-        -   `_.two.three` =&gt; matches `foo.two.three` but not
+    >   `_.two.three` => matches `foo.two.three` but not `zero.one.two.three`
-            `zero.one.two.three`

--

-    `wildcards`: these are values that allow you to omit an entire sub-tree of a permission.
+-   `wildcards`: these are values that allow you to omit an entire sub-tree of a permission.
 Wildcards cascade, and thus match any number of additional values, to an arbitrary depth.
 They are represented with asterisks.
 They are useful when you want to give someone access to an entire permission type without having to constantly revise it due to future permission changes further down the tree.
 This feature should be used carefully, because since it grants full access to all permissions below it, you may inadvertently grant access to a permission that was not intended.
 Examples:

-    :   -   `foo.bar.*` =&gt; matches any of
-            `[foo.bar.one, foo.bar.two, foo.bar.a.b.c.d.e.f]`
+    >   `foo.bar.*` => matches any of `[foo.bar.one, foo.bar.two, foo.bar.a.b.c.d.e.f]`
-        -   `one.*.two` =&gt; the asterisk renders the "two" portion irrelevant, thus this behaves as a permission of the form `one.*`
+    >   `one.*.two` => the asterisk renders the "two" portion irrelevant, thus this behaves as a permission of the form `one.*`

-"Custom" (aka. non-endpoint) permissions should be defined in a `permissions.json` file in the /config folder.
+"Custom" (aka. non-endpoint) permissions should be defined in a `permissions.json` file.
 A permission structure looks like this:

 ```javascript